ICGC-TCGA-PanCancer/vcf-uploader/README.md

 ## Stuck Uploads

-On occasional (the specific circumstances are unclear as to whether this is a client or server issue), uploads will stall.
+On occasion (the specific circumstances are unclear as to whether this is a client or server issue), uploads will stall.
 To diagnose this, you can find the log that is generated for a specific run.

     [WORKER] ubuntu@i-3108bb9c:/datastore/oozie-68bd43b3-278d-4f9c-a405-190d3819656f/data/632fef40-ef8d-4c0a-8d32-a6b7f03546ab$ tail -n 100 gtupload-2015-08-05-01-20-41.log
     08/05 13:55:39.033 Normal:  632fef40-ef8d-4c0a-8d32-a6b7f03546ab (https://gttracker-ebi.annailabs.com:21111/tracker.php/announce) sending announce (none), infohash:  75ad485d3bf72fa7aed0c8155ff4a0a717f3355e